ArtDanger/API_YouTube/README.md

-This API don't use YOUTUBE API v.3.
-It uses "undetected_chromedriver".
+This API doesn't use YOUTUBE API v.3.
+It uses "undetected_chromedriver"(basic Selenium).
-This project publics the shorts video to the YouTube.
+This project public the shorts video to the YouTube.
 You need "Gmail" and Password.

+I failed to add (--headless) to selenium driver.
+Google don't pass.
+AND YOU!!!
+YES you're knowing how to solve this problem.
+Offer solutions!

 How use?
 1. pip install undetected_chromedriver
-2. Watch file "main.py"
+2. Watch file example "main.py"